 - To replace a stock fan/s that came with your case with a larger, better quality, and/or less noisy fan/s.

 So if you have an extra fan or two in your arsenal, this guide is going to explain the correct ways for you to install them on your computer.

-Where Can You Install the Fans?
+Where Can You Install The Fans?

 A system with good airflow means a system in which air flows from the front to the back (and from the bottom to the top if your case has the option for the bottom and top-mounted fans).

 These fans are known as intake fans.
 That cool air is pushed through the inside of the case, cooling your components in the process, and is then flushed out the back of the case by one or more rear fans.

-How Many Fans Can a Gaming PC Have?
+How Many Fans Can A Gaming PC Have?

 As a general rule, many high-end gaming PCs require a bare minimum of 2 fans (1 rear and 1 front).

-Keep in mind, we are talking strictly about case fans, and NOT including the fans included with the PSU, CPU, and graphics card.
+Keep in mind, we are Talking strictly about case fans, and NOT including the fans included with the PSU, CPU, and graphics card.

 For low-end PCs, with something like the Ryzen 3 3200G or Ryzen 5 3400G (integrated graphics, ie no graphics card), or a system for normal office work, you wouldn’t even need to add a front fan and could actually get away with just having a single exhaust fan.

-Understanding Positive, Negative, and Neutral Air Pressures
+Understanding Positive, Negative, And Neutral Air Pressures

-A positive pressure fan setup is the one in which the system has more intake fans than exhaust fans.
+- A positive pressure fan setup is the one in which the system has more intake fans than exhaust fans.

-A negative pressure setup is the one in which the system has more exhaust fans than intake.
+- A negative pressure setup is the one in which the system has more exhaust fans than intake.

-A neutral setup is the one in which the system has an equal number of exhaust and intake fans.
+- A neutral setup is the one in which the system has an equal number of exhaust and intake fans.

 Which of these setups is the best?
 To keep it short, again, there’s no definitive answer to that, as it all depends on so many factors.

 While positive pressure airflow could help avoid the buildup of dust, in the long run, negative pressure airflow could generally help overall ventilation but could sacrifice on the dust department.

 Also remember that when calculating the number of intake fans compared to exhaust fans, you need to take into account fan speeds as well.

 But don’t count the CPU, GPU, or PSU fans in your calculations.
 Most gamers prefer a slightly positive pressure fan setup.
 Something like 2 intake fans and 1 exhaust should do it nicely for you.

-What are the Best Brands for Case Fans?
+What Are The Best Brands For Case Fans?

-The best brands for case fans are Noctua and Be Quiet.
+The best brands for case Fans Are Noctua and Be Quiet.
 That being said, you could go ahead and consider other viable options if they fit your budget.
 You could look at other brands like the Arctic, Cooler Master, Thermaltake, Corsair, DeepCool, and Cougar.

 also read: How To Install Motherboard Drivers?

-Which Way Should the Case Fans Face?
+Which Way Should The Case Fans Face?

 When installing a fan, you have to make sure that it is facing the right side, as a faulty direction will mess up the airflow and lead to potential overheating or permanent system damage.

 Many case fans will have an arrow printed on the outside of the fan which tells which direction the air will blow.

 The side of the fan with the sticker and the spokes is almost always the side where air will blow out.
 Hence, for mounting a front fan for instance, the spokes/sticker should be facing inwards into the case.

-How to Install a Front Fan?
+How To Install A Front Fan?

 One question you could ask yourself is how you would install a front fan when the front panel is shielding everything.
 Well, the good news is that while the front panel may seem as stubborn as ever, it does come off.
 Here’s how to do it.

 It may require quite a bit of force to get off though, so don’t worry if you have to use a bit of force.
 These front panels are mostly not screwed up, but still, be gentle as you could end up damaging any wiring inside with excessive force.

-How to Mount and Screw the Fans
+How To Mount And Screw The Fans

 No pun intended here.
 If you follow our methods, you won’t end up screwing the fans, but instead screwing them securely into the pc case.